emqx/emqx-docs/en_US/deploy/install.md

 # Installation and Migration

 This chapter walks you through the basic installation steps for EMQX, the minimum hardware specification, and the file and directory locations to facilitate future configuration and maintenance jobs.

-{% emqxee %}

-This chapter also covers how to configure a license for EMQX and how to migrate from EMQX 4.4 to EMQX 5.1.
+It also covers how to configure a license for EMQX Enterprise and migrate from EMQX 4.4 to EMQX 5.1.

-{% endemqxee %}

-{% emqxce %}

-This chapter also covers how to migrate from EMQX 4.4 to EMQX 5.1.

-{% endemqxce %}

 ## Installation Environment